Accessibility Reports and Plans

 4. Video summary by David Lepofsky, Chair of the AODA Alliance.

-The proposed the K-12 Education standards were also shared through social media postings on the Board’s Instagram and Twitter pages.
+The proposed K-12 Education standards were also shared through social media postings on the Board’s Instagram and Twitter pages.
 All staff and community members who reviewed the recommendations were asked to complete the YRDSB Review and Feedback Form by Friday, September 17, 2021.
 The completed Google Forms (19 in total), in addition to the AODA Advisory subcommittee and working group meetings, were used to draft this feedback report.
 The majority of the feedback forms were completed by YRDSB teachers, with the remaining forms completed by a combination of administrators, school-based support staff, non-school based staff, consultants and parent/guardians or community members.

 All feedback received on the proposed K-12 Education standards was reviewed by the Accessibility Officer and grouped into themes.
 General feedback themes are presented first, followed by the main themes that emerged for each barrier area, which comprise the remaining sections of this feedback report.